jiayihoffman/jiayihoffman.github.io/_posts/2025-04-21-SecurityRobot-MotorShield.md

 The STBY (standby) pins are internally connected to 5V, keeping both motor drivers active by default.
 This design integrates neatly with Arduino UNO headers, requiring no external wiring for basic motor control.

-Each type of shield has its own schematic.
+Each type of shield has its schematic.
 Grok or ChatGPT are currently not aware of it and hallucinate heavily.
-For example, they believe the reason the code is not working with the motor shield is that the STBY pin is not set to HIGH and insist I run a jumper wire to connect pin 10 to 5V since pin 10 is usually the STBY pin. :D
+For example, they believe the reason the code is not working with the TB6612 motor shield is that the STBY pin is not set to HIGH and insist I run a jumper wire to connect pin 10 to 5V since pin 10 is usually the STBY pin. :D

 #### PWM with One DIRECTION Input
-From the OSEPP example code, I also learned that I only use one pin to control the direction, unlike L298N or TB6612FNG, which use two input pins for the direction.
+From the OSEPP example code, I learned that I only use one pin to control the direction, unlike L298N or TB6612FNG, which use two input pins for the direction.
 Therefore, to stop the motor, I must set PWM to 0 rather than setting the input pins to LOW.

 Here is the Arduino sketch I created to test the DC motor with the OSEPP TB6612 Motor Shield:
 ```